brandnewbox/bnb_blazer/README.md

 1. Clone this repo down to your machine
 2. Make sure you have [Dip](https://github.com/brandnewbox/bnb-dip-defaults) installed and configured
 3. In your new `bnb_blazer` directory, run `docker-compose up`
-4. Once all your containers have spun up, run `dip bash`
+4. Once all your containers have spun up, run `dip setup`
-5. Run `bundle exec rails db:create`
-6. Run `bundle exec rails db:migrate`
-7. Run `bundle exec rails db:seed`
+5. Navigate to http://localhost:300/blazer in your browser, and away you go!

 ## Contributing